PxPerfectMike/scootloops/readme.md

 upLoop(1, 6, (i) => console.log(i));
 ```

-> ## downLoop
+## downLoop

-The `downLoop` function loops through a range of numbers in descending order, from a starting number down to an ending number (not including the ending number), and invokes a callback function for each number in the range.
+Loops through a range of numbers in descending order, from a starting number down to an ending number (exclusive), and invokes a callback function for each number in the range.

 ```javascript
 function downLoop(start, end, callback)